 A mirror is kindly made available by the Ljudmila medialab.

-The bleeding edge version is developed on our code repository using git, you can clone the repository free and anonymously
+The bleeding edge version is developed on GitHub/dyne/FreeJ, you can clone the repository, fork and file a pull request.

-please use this version when reporting bugs and getting in contact with us.
+Please use the version in Git when reporting bugs and getting in contact with us.

 Existing graphical interfaces can introduce you quickly to its usage.
 The FreeJ Manual (PDF) helps you getting started with installation and proceeds introducing you to the power-use of FreeJ via scripting.
 Of course an “Hello World” example is here